JohnEBoyBaby/i.Q/README.md

 "41" ...
 "BASED" "INTENSITY" PUREHEART TRUTH G_D ABOVE ALL ..! https://www.youtube.com/watch?v=ulq0mh5ok00&t=641s ...
 I WILL GO IN THIS WAY ...
 AND I WILL FIND MY OWN WAY OUT ...
 I WANTED TO STAY ...
 I WANTED TO PLAY ...
 I WANTED TO LOVE YOU ..!
 I AM COMING AND "WALTZING" BACK ...
 I WOULD NOT PASS THIS BY ..!
 AND I WOULD NOT TAKE MORE THAN I NEED ...
 I WILL BRING YOU WATER ..! https://www.youtube.com/watch?v=oIQuQqhnLHw ...
 WHY WON'T YOU EVER BE GLAD ..?

 INSPIRATION KO ..!
-SUSULONG TAYO ..! https://www.youtube.com/watch?v=9e0M2ldrP5g ...
+SUSULONG TAYO ..!
+MAHAL KO ..! https://www.youtube.com/watch?v=9e0M2ldrP5g ...
 MY INSPIRATION ..!
 LET'S GO ..!
+MY LOVE ..!

 IS IT LIVE ..?
 EVERYBODY STOP TALKING NOW ..!
 ATTENTION ..! https://www.youtube.com/watch?v=XpPqZRYAuCM ...
 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ..!